Lighthouses of the United States: Northwestern Pennsylvania

 are offered periodically.
 The Pennsylvania Hunting and Fishing Museum is to

 be built near the lighthouse.
+Google has a satellite view and a distant street view.

 Information available on lost lighthouses: